 By 2036, a range of new homes will be provided across the Borough and within the Housing Market Area to meet needs.
 The Ipswich economy will have grown hand in hand with the skills and knowledge of the local workforce, providing opportunities for all as part of a strong and prosperous Ipswich Functional Economic Area supported by a successful university.
 Growth will be supported by modern, fit for purpose infrastructure, and Ipswich will be well connected and offer a range of sustainable transport modes to all its users.
+Future development will be adaptable to the implications of climate change impact.

 The distinctive network of beautiful parks and open spaces, green infrastructure and open water will be protected and enhanced, to support their use by people and wildlife.
 The town's tree canopy will be extended and opportunities taken to enhance biodiversity and adapt to climate change.
-The town's built and natural heritage will be conserved and enhanced and growth will respect the character and distinctiveness of neighbourhoods within lpswich.
+The town's built, and natural and historic environments heritage will be conserved and enhanced and growth will respect the character and distinctiveness of neighbourhoods within Ipswich.